iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 ### Solution Analysis: Color the Boxes

-So how does the network learn to solve the puzzle?
+So how does CompressARC learn to solve the puzzle?
 Let's look at the representations stored in $z$ to find out.

 Since $z$ is a [multitensor](#multitensors), each of the tensors it contains produces an additive contribution to the total KL for $z$.
 By looking at the per-tensor contributions, we can determine which tensors in $z$ code for information that is used to represent the puzzle.
 Below is a plot showing the quantity of information stored in each tensor of $z$, ie. the KL contribution used by the [decoding layer](#decoding-layer).